 Hot Cross Biscuits

 Something different for Easter.
-This twist on the hot cross bun recipe sees a delectable biscuit bursting with citrus flavours, warm spices and dried fruit.
+This twist on the hot cross bun recipe sees a delectable biscuit bursting with citrus flavours, warm spices and dried fruit and iced with the classic cross.

 Inspired by hot-cross buns, these biscuits are full of spices, citrussy flavours and fruit.